Eastern Michigan University Department of Special Education: Current majors

 Eastern Michigan University's Department of Special Education currently offers six majors that fulfill five endorsements of teaching.
 There is a Cognitive Impairment major, and Emotional Impairment major, a Hearing Impairment major, a Speech/Language Pathology major, a Teacher of Students with Physical and other Health Impairment major, and a visual Impairment major.
-The CI (Cognitive Impaired) major qualifies one for a recommendation to the Michigan Department of Education for k-12 endorsement as a Teacher of Students with Cognitive Impairment.
+The CI (Cognitive Impaired) major qualifies one for a recommendation to the Michigan Department of Education for K–12 endorsement as a Teacher of Students with Cognitive Impairment.
 This particular program requires 151 hours worth of credits, which includes general education credit requirements from the university.
-The EI (Emotional Impairment) also qualifies one for a recommendation to the Michigan department of Education for k-12 endorsement as a Teacher of Students with Emotional Impairments.
+The EI (Emotional Impairment) also qualifies one for a recommendation to the Michigan Department of Education for K–12 endorsement as a Teacher of Students with Emotional Impairments.
 This program requires 136 hours worth of credits.
-HI, the Hearing Impairment program, qualifies one for a recommendation to the Michigan department of Education for k-12 endorsement as a Teacher of Students with Hearing Impairment.
-Eastern Michigan has been an approved center for training teachers of the hearing impaired since 1967.
-VI, the Visual Impairment program, qualifies one for a recommendation to the Michigan department of Education for k-12 endorsement as a Teacher of Students with Visual Impairment.
-Finally, the Speech/Language Pathology Major offered by the Department of Special Education of Eastern Michigan University is one a program that finishes with the completion of a master's degree.
-The bachelor's degree itself does not qualify the recommendation to the Michigan department of Education.
+HI, the Hearing Impairment program, qualifies one for a recommendation to the Michigan department of Education for K–12 endorsement as a Teacher of Students with Hearing Impairment.
+Eastern Michigan University has been an approved center for training teachers of the hearing impaired since 1967.
+VI, the Visual Impairment program, qualifies one for a recommendation to the Michigan department of Education for K–12 endorsement as a Teacher of Students with Visual Impairment.
+The Speech/Language Pathology Major offered by the Department of Special Education of Eastern Michigan University is one a program that finishes with the completion of a master's degree.
+The bachelor's degree itself does not qualify the recommendation to the Michigan Department of Education.

 Department residence

-The Department of Education originally resided in the Peirce building on the campus of Eastern Michigan University.
-There was very little space for the department there.
-In 1937, Professor Elliott received $280,000 via the Horace H. and Mary A. Rackham foundation, to construct a building that was specifically made for the training of teachers with various types of disabilities.
+The Department of Education originally resided in Pierce Hall on the campus of Eastern Michigan University, but there was very little space for the department there.
+In 1937, Professor Elliott received $280,000 from the Horace H. and Mary A. Rackham Foundation to construct a building that was specifically made for the training of teachers with various types of disabilities.
 This was the first building in the United States that had these kind of accommodates for disabled children.
-In 1999, the Department of Special Education joined the Department of Teacher education into the John W. Porter building, which was constructed that very year.
+In 1999, the Department of Special Education joined the Department of Teacher Education into the John W. Porter Building.